When Your Weight Gain Is Caused by Medicine

 Being overweight is a risk factor for, or may worsen, many health problems include:

-You doctor will help you weigh the pros and cons of the medicine for you.
+You healthcare provider will help you weigh the pros and cons of the medicine for

 What can I do to prevent medicine-related weight gain?